-In the wake of telehealth innovation accelerated by the COVID-19 pandemic, now is the time to build on the expansion of services, not curtail access.
+As telehealth innovation has become increasingly common since 2020, now is the time to build on the expansion of services, not curtail access.

 - Under the declared public health emergency, CMS removed the common barriers for telehealth access for Medicare beneficiaries, such as the rural designation and originating site requirements, while expanding services covered under telehealth.
-Under these new flexibilities, over 9 million beneficiaries received a telehealth service between March June 2020.
-9 - NC Medicaid has led the way in our state for cementing flexibilities during the pandemic into permanent policies, such as eliminating distant and originating sites and expanding telehealth codes to include patient monitoring and virtual communications. - Many commercial insurance companies not only expanded what telehealth services could be covered, but also provided payment parity to providers virtually overnight.
-This further demonstrates that coverage and payment parity is achievable in North Carolina. - The heightened need for telehealth access amidst the ongoing COVID-19 pandemic affirmed that broadband access and healthcare access are inextricably tied. - According to the North Carolina Department of Information Technology, over 1.1 million North Carolina households lack access to high-speed internet, cannot afford it, or do not have the necessary skills to operate high-speed internet.11 - This has presented a major barrier to individuals seeking healthcare during the COVID-19 pandemic.
+Under these new flexibilities, over 9 million beneficiaries received a telehealth service between March - June 2020.9 - NC Medicaid has led the way in our state for cementing flexibilities during the pandemic into permanent policies, such as eliminating distant and originating sites and expanding telehealth codes to include patient monitoring and virtual communications. - Many commercial insurance companies not only expanded what telehealth services could be covered, but also provided payment parity to providers virtually overnight.
+This further demonstrates that coverage and payment parity is achievable in North Carolina. - The heightened use of telehealth services in recent years has affirmed that broadband access and healthcare access are inextricably tied. - According to the North Carolina Department of Information Technology, over 1.1 million North Carolina households lack access to high-speed internet, cannot afford it, or do not have the necessary skills to operate high-speed internet. - This has presented a major barrier to individuals seeking healthcare who reside outside the bounds of accessible highspeed internet in North Carolina.
 UNC Health Southeastern has identified residents in Robeson County lacking access to broadband connectivity in their home as a major barrier to care in their community.
-Investing in broadband infrastructure would expand access to care throughout rural and lowincome communities in North Carolina.
+Investing in broadband infrastructure would expand access to care throughout rural and low-income communities in North Carolina.